lu-n4n0/qa-automation-project/docs/test-cases.md

-# Cas de Tests Manuels
+# Manual Test Cases

 ---

-## TC001 – Soumission formulaire réservation valide
+## TC001 – Valid reservation form submission

-### Préconditions
+### Preconditions
-- L’utilisateur est sur la page d’accueil de https://automationintesting.online/
+- The user is on the homepage of https://automationintesting.online/

-### Étapes
+### Steps
-1. Remplir le champ "Nom" avec "Lucia"
+1. Fill in the "Name" field with "Lucia"
-2. Remplir le champ "Email" avec "lucia@example.com"
+2. Fill in the "Email" field with "lucia@example.com"
-3. Remplir le champ "Téléphone" avec "987654321"
+3. Fill in the "Phone" field with "987654321"
-4. Sélectionner la date d’arrivée (aujourd’hui)
+4. Select the arrival date (today)
-5. Sélectionner la date de départ (+2 jours)
+5. Select the departure date (+2 days)
-6. Saisir "2" pour le nombre de personnes
+6. Enter "2" for the number of guests
-7. Cliquer sur le bouton "Book"
+7. Click the "Book" button

-### Résultat attendu
+### Expected Result
-- Un message de confirmation s’affiche
+- A confirmation message is displayed
-- Le formulaire est vidé
+- The form is cleared

-### Statut
+### Status
-À tester
+To be tested

 ---

-## TC002 – Validation du champ email (email invalide)
+## TC002 – Email field validation (invalid email)

-### Préconditions
+### Preconditions
-- L’utilisateur est sur la page d’accueil
+- The user is on the homepage

-### Étapes
+### Steps
-1. Remplir tous les champs sauf l’email (exemple : "lucia" ou "lucia@")
+1. Fill all fields except the email (example: "lucia" or "lucia@")
-2. Cliquer sur "Book"
+2. Click on "Book"

-### Résultat attendu
+### Expected Result
-- Message d’erreur s’affiche
+- An error message is displayed
-- Formulaire non soumis
+- The form is not submitted

-### Statut
+### Status
-À tester
+To be tested

 ---

-## TC003 – Navigation vers la page de connexion backoffice
+## TC003 – Navigation to backoffice login page

-### Préconditions
+### Preconditions
-- L’utilisateur est sur la page d’accueil
+- The user is on the homepage

-### Étapes
+### Steps
-1. Cliquer sur le lien "Backoffice"
+1. Click on the "Backoffice" link
-2. Vérifier que la page de connexion s’affiche
+2. Verify that the login page appears

-### Résultat attendu
+### Expected Result
-- La page de connexion apparaît avec les champs "Username" et "Password"
+- The login page appears with "Username" and "Password" fields

-### Statut
+### Status
-À tester
+To be tested